peak-gao/code-notes/js-basics-notes-6.md

 #### `let` + `for`

-The only exception I'd make to the preference for the *explicit* form of `let` declaration blocking is a `let` that appears in the header of a `for` loop.
-The reason may seem nuanced, but I believe it to be one of the more important ES6 features.
+The only exception I'd make to the preference for the *explicit* form of `let` declaration blocking is a `let` that appears in the header of a `for` loop
+- The reason may seem nuanced, but I believe it to be one of the more important ES6 features

 Consider: